eaglelinuxplatform/calixto-rz-flashwriter/README.md

-# README of the RZ/G2L Flash Writer
+# README of the calixto-rz Flash Writer

 <Div Align="right">
-Renesas Electronics Corporation
+Calixto Systems Pvt Ltd

 Nov-14-2023
 </Div>

-The RZ/G2L flash writer is sample software for Renesas RZ/G2L Group MPUs.
+The calixto-rz flash writer is sample software for Renesas RZ Group MPUs.
-The RZ/G2L flash writer downloads the some of the raw images from Host PC via SCIF and writes the raw images to the Serial NOR Flash.
+The calixto-rz flash writer downloads the some of the raw images from Host PC via SCIF and writes the raw images to the Serial NOR Flash.

 ## 1. Overview

-This document explains about RZ/G2L flash writer sample software for Renesas RZ/G2L Group MPUs.
+This document explains about calixto-rz flash writer sample software for Renesas RZ Group MPUs.

-The RZ/G2L flash writer is downloaded from the Host PC via SCIF by boot ROM.
+The calixto-rz flash writer is downloaded from the Host PC via SCIF by boot ROM.

-And the RZ/G2L flash writer downloads the some of the raw images from Host PC via SCIF, and writes the raw images to the Serial NOR Flash (hereafter referred to as &ldquo;Serial Flash&rdquo;).
+And the calixto-rz flash writer downloads the some of the raw images from Host PC via SCIF, and writes the raw images to the Serial NOR Flash (hereafter referred to as &ldquo;Serial Flash&rdquo;).

-The RZ/G2L flash writer's Serial Flash writing support is on-board Serial NOR Flash(i.e. MT25QU512).
+The calixto-rz flash writer's Serial Flash writing support is on-board Serial NOR Flash(i.e. MT25QU512).

 [Chapter 2](#2-operating-environment) describes the operating environment.

 [Chapter 3](#3-software) describes the software.

-[Chapter 4](#4-how-to-build-the-rzg2-flash-writer) explains example of how to build the RZ/G2L flash writer.
+[Chapter 4](#4-how-to-build-the-rzg2-flash-writer) explains example of how to build the calixto-rz flash writer.

-[Chapter 5](#5-how-to-run-the-rzg2-flash-writer) explains example of how to perform the RZ/G2L flash writer.
+[Chapter 5](#5-how-to-run-the-rzg2-flash-writer) explains example of how to perform thecalixto-rz flash writer.

 [Chapter 6](#6-error-case-to-handle) explains how to handle error case.